tylerlewisjcg/simulation-2/README.md

     * `id` - This is the `UserId` you are using for your database.
     * `username` - This is the `username` associated with the `UserId`.
   * On failure return a status of 500.
+* POST - `/api/auth/logout` - Destroys the session.
+Sends a status of 200.